tal-z/TextToColor/ColorController/README.md

 ![['crimson_red', 'stizza', 'ou_crimson_red', 'usc_cardinal']](https://github.com/tal-z/TextToColor/blob/main/ColorController/readmepics/crimson_red2.PNG?raw=true "['crimson_red', 'stizza', 'ou_crimson_red', 'usc_cardinal']")

-#### Example 1.3: Create a ColorController object using an RGB triplet, and print out its properties.
+#### Example 1.3: Create a ColorController object using an RGB triplet.
 You can also pass a 3-tuple whose values are each contained in range(0,256) to the rgb property.
 For example:
 ```python
 color = ColorController(rgb=(10, 255, 230))